stucchio/Homepage/content/probability_the_monad.md

 } yield (d)
 ```

-You could of course hack something together, but with the monadic code it all fits together in the obvious simple way.
+It's always possible, of course, to simply hack something together.
+Because this approach is on solid theoretical footing, one can derive results solely within the language of probability theory, and then take the result and turn it into python code.

+But I personally favor the programmatic approach - it's always easier for me when the theory maps directly onto the code.

 ## Conclusion

 Probability is a monad.
 This allows us to take probabilistic models with *deterministic* inputs, and flatmap them together to build full-on probabilistic models.
 This can be done either mathematically (in order to derive a model to build) and much of it can be done programmatically.
-Our various
+It's a great way to make statistical models composable, which is a very important real world consideration.
+Deriving probabilistic models from deterministic inputs is easy, and chaining easy steps together is usually a lot more straightforward than actually solving the full problem in one shot.